Kananaskis Country

 Ursa Major

-Exposed dirt or rocks on the sharp corner at the top of the 2nd uphill.
+Exposed rocks and dirt on the sharp turn at the top of the 2nd uphill.